netdata/learn/docs/visualize/create-dashboards.md

-When viewing a single-node Cloud dashboard, you can also click on the add to dashboard icon <img src="https://user-images.githubusercontent.com/1153921/87587846-827fdb00-c697-11ea-9f31-aed0b8c6afba.png" alt="Dashboard icon" class="image-inline" /> to quickly add that chart to a new or existing dashboard.
+When viewing a single-node Cloud dashboard, you can also click on the add to dashboard icon <img src="https://user-images.githubusercontent.com/1153921/87587846-827fdb00-c697-11ea-9f31-aed0b8c6afba.png" alt="Dashboard icon" class="img__inline" /> to quickly add that chart to a new or existing dashboard.
 You might find this useful when investigating an anomaly and want to quickly populate a dashboard with potentially correlated metrics.

 ## Pin dashboards and navigate through Netdata Cloud